MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 3. Switch between the default size or life-size if desired (note that you can’t change the scale until the model is loaded), and then place the model as described in the previous procedure.

+### Move, rotate, or change the size of your model

+Chances are, you’ll want to move, rotate, or change the size of your model in some way after you place it.
+You use the **Transform** button to do any of these actions after placing your model.

+#### Change the size of your model

+When you change the size of your model, you can switch between meter-cube size and Life-size-scale  size.

+1. Select the **Transform** button on the right side of the screen.

+2. Select the **Resize** button.

+3. Spread or pinch your fingers to change the size of the model.

+    > [!TIP]
+    > Select **Undo** if you ever need to undo your changes when you’re transforming the model.

+#### Rotate your model

+1. Select the **Transform** button on the right side of the screen.

+2. Select the **Rotate** button.

+3. Drag your finger on the screen to rotate the model.

+#### Move the model

+1. Select the **Transform** button on the right side of the screen.

+2. Select the **Move** button.

+3. Drag your finger on the screen to move the model.

+#### Move the model up or down

+1. Select the **Transform** button on the right side of the screen.

+2. Select the **Lift** button.

+3. Drag your finger up or down on the screen.

+### Add a note to a model

+You can capture notes on specific points on a 3D model and even add text or ink to the notes.
+For example, when you’re out in the field with a customer, capture any required product changes directly on the model.

+To add a note, you tap the location of the model where you want to add the note, and then  take a picture of the model or upload a picture from your photo library to set the context.
+Then you can ink on the image or add comments.
+Notes you create are saved in a notes file in the Documents folder for the corresponding Dynamics 365 for Sales opportunity.

+Product Visualize includes a notes browser that makes it easy to see all the notes attached to a model.
+The notes appear as a card  at the bottom of the screen.
+You can swipe to move forward and backward between notes in the browser, or you can tap a blue dot (spatial anchor  ) to select any note attached to the model.
+If the note is off the screen, you’ll see a blue dot with an arrow that points in the direction of the note.

+#### Add a note

+1. After placing a model, select Notes on the right side of the screen.

+2. Select **Add**.

+3. Tap the model where you want to place the note.

+4. Do one of the following:

+    -	To do a new capture, select **Capture** on the right side of the screen.
+The app will take a picture of the model.

+    -	To use a picture from your camera roll, select **Camera Roll**, and then select the picture you want.

+5. In the **Create Note** screen:

+    - To ink on the screen, select a color and start drawing.
+For example, draw an arrow  to call out a particular part of the model.

+    - To add text, tap the box at the bottom of the screen, and then enter the text you want.

+    > [!NOTE]
+    > If you’re not happy with the picture, select **Replace** to redo the capture or select a different picture from your camera roll.
+When you select **Replace**, any text you entered will be retained, but inking will be lost.

+6. If you want to change the settings for sharing notes, in the **Create Note** screen, select **Share Settings**.
+By default, notes are shared in the opportunity timeline in Dynamics 365 for Sales .
+You can also choose to share notes in a Microsoft Teams channel, or you can turn off sharing altogether if you want.
+When you’re done changing settings, select **Update all**.

+    > [!TIP]
+    > You can also access global settings for sharing notes.
+To do this, select the main menu button  , select the **Edit** button next to the organization you’re signed in to, and then under **Sharing Notes**, select the option you want: Dynamics 365 for Sales Opportunity Timeline and/or Connect Teams Channels.